- Background and General Policy Information

 What is the Physician Payment Sunshine Act?

 The Act requires that manufacturers of pharmaceutical/biologic products or medical devices that provide a payment or other transfer of value to a physician or hospital report the information to the Centers for Medicare and Medicaid Services (CMS).
-The information will be collected by CMS and made publicly available.
+The information is collected annually by CMS and made publicly available.

-When will the Sunshine Act go into effect?
+When did the Sunshine Act go into effect?

 Where else can I find information about the Sunshine Act?